Tactikal/CSE151A-WI23-Project/README.md

 (Keren and Yoav pair programmed everything they did for this project)

-Keren, Coder/Writer: Described every feature in the dataset before the group started working on it, proposed a list of datasets in the beginning of the class and summarized everyone's suggestions, changed one-hot encoding to label encoding, set X to be standardized with the pre-existing function, not normalized, trained the logistic regression model on the data and compared its testing and training data, analyzed its location on the fitting graph (for model 1), added oversampling to the SVM (for model 3)
+Keren, Coder/Writer: Wrote the description for every feature in the dataset during the preprocessing phase with Yoav, proposed a list of datasets in the beginning of the class and summarized everyone's suggestions.
+For model 1, changed one-hot encoding to label encoding, set X to be standardized with the pre-existing function (not normalized), trained the logistic regression model on the data and compared its testing and training data, analyzed its location on the fitting graph.
+Added oversampling to the SVM (for model 3).

-Yoav, Coder/Writer:  Described every feature in the dataset before the group started working on it, encoded y to be 0 if <=50K and 1 if >50K (for model 1), Hyperparameter tuning, training with validation data, evaluation of overfitting, conclusion section, listed a bunch of future models & reasoning why, as well as a suggestion for the next model (for model 2), conclusion section (for model 3)
+Yoav, Coder/Writer: Described every feature in the dataset before the group started working on it in the preprocessing phase with Keren, encoded y to be 0 if <=50K and 1 if >50K (for model 1).
+For model 2, hyperparameter tuning, training with validation data, evaluation of overfitting, conclusion section, listed a bunch of future models & reasoning why, and suggested several options for next model.
+For model 3, conclusion section.

 Carol, General Organizer: created Github repository and Colab notebook, helped check in with group members to ensure timely completion of milestones, completed some coding and analysis/conclusion cells, often updated readme in Github